VIDY/embed-web-examples/docs/readme.md

 The unique identifier for any given page.

 Most web frameworks have built-in helpers to generate & ensure unique page identifiers; see [some examples](https://github.com/VIDY/embed-web-examples) for help.
 You may also resort to using the `location.pathname`, if necessary.

-> **location.pathname** is the pages url pathname. a fake example: www.mywebsite.com/some-page-name, if the postid is set to location.pathname, the postid will be "some-page-name".
-A change in the page url will cause a change in the postid.
-The postid should never change once it has been set for a page, using location.pathname is not recommended as a change in the page URL will cause a lost of that pages Vidy Embeds.

 > **Important:** This should be immutable; each `postid` yields its own specific list of Vidy Embeds!